 So we thought this would a worthy app for newcomers.
 Skout is the developer of a location-based social networking and dating application and website available on both iOS and Android operating systems.
 According to some statistics, Skout has helped make 680 million connections in 2015, which is why it’s worthy of this list.

 This app summarizes non-fiction books of various topics useful for academia, research or writing.
 This can help you save time when writing a thesis, essay or summary.
 The main topics are business, self-improvement, technology, biographies, etc. Gone are the days, when you have to skim through an entire book or read endless pages to get to the point.

 With this app, you can read or listen to the main theme in under minutes to find out whether specific content is what you’ve been looking for.
 Registering can get you a free seven-day trial period, and an unlimited subscription costs $4.99 per month or $49.99 yearly.

 Number 7: WiseDrinking

 A bottle or two couldn’t hurt, it is what most of the used to say before getting plastered.

 There are many fantastic apps out there such as Studyblue, Evernote, Simplemind.
-But from our experiences, from the life of young graduates and adventure nomads who studied abroad, we thought these would be some of the most suitable and worthy gadgets.
+But based on our experiences, we thought these would be some of the most suitable and worthy gadgets. 😎